Cheating and Plagiarism

 for first time infractions.
 These resolutions are typically informal, and must still

-be reported to Judicial Affairs.
-If the student is not found responsible for future
+infractions.
+As long as the student is not found responsible for past or future academic

 - Sanctions and resolutions may include warning, retaking an assignment or exam, failing

 the assignment or exam, failing the class, suspension, or withholding a degree.
 For